top of page

 Apúrate – Hurry up; hustle

-Ay mamí!
+Ay, mamí!
 Deja ver tus tetas – Oh mommy!
-Let’s see your boobs
+Let me see your tits

 Ay te huacho/ay te watcho – See you later